 We tackle the first assumption.
 In fact balanced schedules do not always provide the ISO with the information it requires to manage real time reliability.
 This is because the ISO is actually seeking the location of the generation resources expected to be running in real time, not the schedules themselves, so that it can enter this information into its security analysis and powerflow software.
 Without such information the schedule itself is of minimal value.
 However typical third party contracts do not provide for the nomination of specific resource a day ahead so the party cannot provide the actual resource information to the ISO.
 As shown later in this paper, the dispatcher is still able to operate on this basis, and does so today.
 Thus the first assumption is often not true.

 And the second assumption.
-To incent submission of day ahead balanced schedules that are closely correlated with real time conditions mismatches, where real time load and or generation do not match the day ahead schedules, are charged an explicit penalty.
+To incentivize submission of day ahead balanced schedules that are closely correlated with real time condition mismatches, where real time load and or generation do not match the day ahead schedules, are charged an explicit penalty.
+(Not clear – who is charged?
+Where is the subject?)
 This penalty varies for each region in the US, but the idea is to penalize mismatches, typically referred to as imbalance or inadvertent energy, over and above the payment for energy purchased.
 Thus while the penalties do incent the provision of real day ahead projections, they incent parties differently so the ISO may begin to rely on information provided by one party but not another.
-This does little to assist the ISO manage real time reliability.
-In fact if the ISO begins to distrust information it is likely that it will take independent action which may in itself be inefficient.
-For example if a party typically submits schedules that are 300MW short in real time, it may purchase ex ante 300MW of additional capacity to ensure real time reliability.
-This cost is charged to the market even if the original participant does in fact balance in real time.
-In summary, incentives need to be targeted to ensure that the economic incentive to provide accurate information is aligned with the economic consequences of providing faulty information.
+This does little to assist the ISO to manage real time reliability.
+In fact if the ISO begins to distrust information it is likely that it will second-guess and take independent action which may in itself be inefficient.
+For example if a party typically submits schedules that are 300MW short in real time, the ISOmay have to purchase ex ante 300MW of additional capacity to ensure real time reliability.
+(Caution: are we talking about ISO buying reserves?
+Otherwise ISO should not be playing this role)This cost is charged to the market even if the original participant does in fact balance in real time.
+In summary, incentives need to be targeted to ensure that the economic signalto provide accurate information is aligned with the economic consequences of providing faulty information.
 Prices, not penalties, do exactly that.
+Compounding the problem is availability of resources to the ISO.
+If the real-time prices are lower than the day ahead prices, it does not make economic sense for a generator to continue to provide energy. (needs further clarification – does it fit in this paragraph?
+Or a separate one?)

 We also know that day ahead balanced schedules are actually amended after submission and as the market approaches real time.
 While the ISO will do its best to dispatch the system according to the balanced schedules, if the solution is not feasible, the ISO does not approve certain transactions according to pre-defined rules. .
 This is done for various reasons, including change in operating conditions, dispatch infeasibility or reconstruction of contract positions.
 The process of refinement and reconfiguration of bilateral contracts continues until a few minutes prior to the real time operation.
 If the solution is still not feasible, or generation/transmission resources fail in the meantime, the operator calls for mandatory re-dispatch (or Transmission Relief Procedures).
 The operator may also make unit commitment decisions to make up any shortfall prior to real time and make other somewhat arbitrary decisions.
+In the ERCOT market model, this problem is mitigated today by “OOM Energy (…)” and does not provide a correct price signal to the market to mitigate congestion.